nazwhale/who-is-naz-2/src/blog-posts/how-to-delegate.md

   - management
 ---

-Delegating is all about super clear expectations.
+Delegating is all about clear expectations.

-The clearer the expectations, the more freedom you give the person you're delegating to to confidently complete the task within those boundaries.
+The clearer the expectations, the more freedom you give the person completing the task.
+So that they can move freely within clear boundaries.

-Here's my template.

-# Template
+## My template

 ### Task
 [1-2 sentence description of what needs to be done.]